makrai/notes/reimers2012-low-dim-info-retriev-large-index.md

 # Theory

-* approximate nearest neighbor (ANN) index methods as implemented in FAISS are
+* approximate nearest neighbor (ANN) index methods as implemented in FAISS
   * As ANN introduces another source of error, we consider in this paper only exact search.
 The shown results are transferable for ANN
 * Using as few dimensions as possible is desirable, as it